Golmud

-Golmud, also known by various other romanizations, is a county-level city in the Haixi Mongol and Tibetan Autonomous Prefecture of Qinghai Province, China.
-It is now the second-largest city in Qinghai and the third largest in the Tibetan Plateau (after Xining and Lhasa).
-The population in 2020 is 221,863.
+Golmud is a county-level city in the Haixi Mongol and Tibetan Autonomous Prefecture of Qinghai Province, China.
+It is now the second-largest city in Qinghai and the third largest on the Tibetan Plateau (after Xining and Lhasa).
+The population in 2020 was 221,863.

 Name

 Golmud is a romanization of a Mongolian word meaning "rivers".
 Ge'ermu is the pinyin romanization of the Mandarin pronunciation of the same name's transcription into Chinese characters; it is sometimes misspelled Geermu.
 Ko-erh-mu was the same name romanized using the Wade–Giles system; Golmot was the romanization used by the Chinese Postal Map.
 The Wylie romanization of the Tibetan form of the name is Nagormo.